svewa/plugins/backup/README.md

    otherwise any failure of the disk may result in both the original as well as the backup being corrupted.
  - Currently only the `file:///` URL scheme is supported.
+ - The backup location needs sufficient space, and a file system supporting large files, as the whole backup will be in a single ever growing file.
+   With 16 channels the monthly spacre requirement is > 6GB

 ## IMPORTANT note about hsm_secret